ken-rubin/TGv1000/README.md

 Initialization:

 Execute: "git clone https://github.com/ken-rubin/TGv1000.git", to get the code.
+Note that the above command creates a subdirectory from the current, active user directory.

 Then execute: "npm install", from the root project folder to install all required local npm package dependencies.

 Execution:

 Execute: "(sudo) npm start", to run the server.
 Sudo is a Unix command to give administrative priviliges to the subsequent command.
 This is necessary because the server listens on port 80 by default and this is a restricted port on most systems.
 Windows users may require similar measures.

+Then open a browser and navigate to: "localhost".
+You should see the main page of the application.
+Explore at your own risk.

+Architecture: